HarishVijendiran1997/react-frontend/readme.md

-#Beginning of React js practice
+# Beginning of the react js with vite bundler

+- practicing react js